qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/GeometryGroup.rst

 equals
 ......

+Alias for 'exactly_equals' with default geometry backend QGIS.
 Tests whether two geometries are equal.
 Note that the order of their vertices matters.
 Returns TRUE if geometry1 is exactly equal to geometry2.

 .. list-table::
    :widths: 15 85